neilstudd/neilstudd/CommunicationsReadme.md

 ### How best to communicate with me?

+- **Open (virtual) door policy.** If you need anything - even if it's just a burning desire for a chat - please just let me know.
+If I'm not immediately available, I'll at least suggest the soonest available good time.
+This will almost always be the same day, unless it's very late.
 - **No surprises.** I don't like to receive incoming calls without knowing what they're about.
 Please DM me beforehand with brief details of what it's regarding; I may request to get back to you later in the day, if I'm deeply focused.
 - **Tell me if it's urgent.** If you need me urgently, the same applies above: please DM, and say it's urgent!
 I'm more than willing to drop everything if you tell me that it's necessary.
 - **Trust my status.** I actively manage my status indicator.
 Green = open to chat.
 Red = busy/focused.
 Away = away/BRB.
 Offline = offline!
-So you don't need to message me to ask "are you there" / "are you busy"; you should already be able to tell 😊
+I will add detail in the status message, especially regarding my return time.
 - **I prefer camera on, but I'll follow your lead.** I like to use my webcam, but I appreciate that everybody is different.
 So I'll usually follow this logic:
     - ****In large meetings:** I will follow whatever the majority is doing.
     - **If I start a private call:** I'll put my camera on.
 Don't feel pressured to do the same, it's your choice.